rajilingam/banking_web_application/README.md

-# banking_web_application
+# banking-web-app
-this project is to develop demo web application .
+Banking domain.
+This project front is based on simple HTML, CSS and Angular Js ad Backend is Java Spring Boot.